 20 Nov F-100 Pilot Hayden Lockhart – The First USAF Vietnam POW

-Our newest SSS member, Lieutenant Hayden J. Lockhart, was the first USAF Pilot to be shot down and captured during the Vietnam War.
+Our newest SSS member, then-1st Lt.
+Hayden J. Lockhart, was the first USAF Pilot to be shot down and captured during the Vietnam War.
 He was shot down March 2, 1965, while flying an F-100 Super Sabre with the 613th Tactical Fighter Squadron on flak suppression on a North Vietnam ammo dump.
 Hayden’s element Lead was young Capt.
 Harv Damschen, who saw 40 feet of flame coming from Hayden’s F-100 and transmitted “better get out” to Lt Hayden.

 Lockhart’s F-100 was hit by Automatic weapons fire described as a “solid hit”.
 After ejection, his chute was spotted on the ground.
 Forty-five minutes later a rescue helicopter recovered his chute and helmet but there was no sign of Hayden.
 Haden evaded capture in dense jungle for 10 days until March 12, 1965.

 He spent his time in captivity at several POW locations: New Guy Village 1965; Heartbreak Hotel 1965; The Briarpatch in August 1965; Zoo 1966; Zoo Annex 1967; Unity (Hanoi Hilton); Dogpatch (9 miles south of the Chinese border) May 1972; and Unity again in Jan 1973.